 Proposal review is one step in the NSF program planning and implementation process.
 Embedded in this process are core strategies that are fundamental to the fulfillment of NSF's mission.
-More information about NSF's mission and strategies can be found in Investing in Science, Engineering, and Education for the Nation's Future: NSF Strategic Plan for 2014-2018.
+More information about NSF's mission and strategies can be found in Building the Future: Investing in Discovery and Innovation - NSF Strategic Plan for Fiscal Years (FY) 2018 - 2022.
 NSF's mission is particularly well-implemented through the integration of research and education and broadening participation in NSF programs, projects, and activities.